worrells-best/privacyproxy/README.md

 ### In what ways is privacy preserved?
 When used appropriately:
 1. Client's IP address is hidden from the end-server.
-2. Data sent between the client and the end-server is hidden from this proxy.
+2. Data sent between the client and the end-server is hidden from this proxy (because TLS is established with the end-server).
-3. Parties between client and proxy do not know what the destination is.
+3. Parties between client and proxy do not know what the destination is (because proxy initialization occurs under TLS).

 ### How do I connect to this proxy?
 1. Establish a TLS connection to the proxy.